SuperMayy/theconference/README.md

 can set make other need permission to join the call

 **Future adaptations**
-Host so modifications can be made to things like log Reserch scaling with AWS
+1. Host so modifications can be made to things like log
+2. Reserch scaling with AWS
-Google analytics to see who is in meeting
+3. Google analytics to see who is in meeting
+4. Make the live strea,m mobile responsive.